astropy/package-template/README.rst

 organize `Astropy`_.
 The instructions below describe how to take this template and adjust it for your particular affiliated package.

-Everywhere below that the text ``youpkg`` is shown, replace it with the name of your particular package.
+Everywhere below that the text ``yourpkg`` is shown, replace it with the name of your particular package.

 .. note::